-Last year was supposed to be a breakthrough one for Afiq, with Baihakki Khaizan returning to Johor Darul Ta’zim II and Safuwan Baharudin off for a three-month loan stint with A-League club Melbourne City.
+2015 was supposed to be the year of breakthrough for Afiq with Baihakki Khaizan returning to Johor Darul Ta’zim II and Safuwan Baharudin off for a three-month loan stint with A-League club Melbourne City.

 The 25-year-old was expected to be the new lynchpin of the LionsXII defence alongside Madhu Mohana but things did not turn out as expected, with the centre-back finding himself drifting in and out of the team as a result of a hereditary gout issue.

-A knee injury while away on international duty with Singapore in late March then ended his season in premature fashion.
+A cruel ankle break while away on international duty with Singapore in late March then ended his season in premature fashion.

 The road to recovery has not been easy as he would readily admit, though Afiq says that has now only increased his satisfaction that he is finally nearing full fitness ahead of a busy campaign with new club Tampines Rovers.